storageos/charts/stable/storageos-operator/README.md

 ```

 Once the `StorageOSCluster` configuration is applied, the StorageOSCluster
-operator would setup a storageos cluster in the `storageos` namespace by
+operator will create a StorageOS cluster in the `storageos` namespace by
 default.

 Most installations will want to use the default [CSI](https://kubernetes-csi.github.io/docs/)